 A Problem with micro-caps

-You can get around this to some extent with long holding periods (I use 5 years as the default) which gives each stock plenty of time to generate as much return as possible, thereby overcoming the drag of a large spread.
+You can get around this to some extent with long holding periods (I use five years as the default), which gives each stock plenty of time to generate as much return as possible, thereby overcoming the drag of a large spread.